 - a similar package from Saddle Skedaddle titled Cuba Revolutions

 The third company, Canada-based, has been doing cycling trips in Cuba for the past 20+ years and has developed an extensive network of contacts and resources to draw from.
-It also rents bikes out of their Havana office.
+It also rents bikes out of its Havana office.
 How appropriate the bikes would be for loaded bicycle touring is an open question.

 I’ll admit that I am shocked at the $335.
 U.S. a day that the Wow Cuba trip costs.
 It can be done for a quarter to a third of that if you do it independently!
 I boxed my own bike and took it along.
 Flying direct from Toronto to Holguin, I spent the next three weeks on a tour from Holguin to Moa to Santiago to Pilon and then back to Holguin via Bayamo (see the map above for the route and stops).